deduke-men-a-selanna/angel/German-Citizenship.md

 The test will look like [☞ this](https://www.bamf.de/SharedDocs/Anlagen/DE/Integration/Einbuergerung/musterbogen_einbuergerungstest.pdf?__blob=publicationFile&v=8).

 The 33 questions are chosen from a catalogue of 460 questions.
-This catalogue (**without solutions!**) can be found [☞ here](https://www.bamf.de/SharedDocs/Anlagen/DE/Integration/Einbuergerung/gesamtfragenkatalog-lebenindeutschland.pdf?__blob=publicationFile&v=10).

-More information can be found [☞ here](https://www.bamf.de/DE/Themen/Integration/ZugewanderteTeilnehmende/OnlineTestcenter/online-testcenter-node.html).

-Gladly, there is an [☞ Anki](https://apps.ankiweb.net/) deck that covers all 460 questions which can be downloaded [☞ here](https://github.com/deduke-men-a-selanna/angel/raw/main/Einbrgerungstest_Deutschland_alle_Bundeslnder.apkg).
+Gladly, there is an [☞ Anki](https://apps.ankiweb.net/) deck that covers all 460 questions and that can be downloaded [☞ here](https://github.com/deduke-men-a-selanna/angel/raw/main/Einbrgerungstest_Deutschland_alle_Bundeslnder.apkg).
 This file is located in this repository [☞ here](https://github.com/deduke-men-a-selanna/angel).
 You can find more information on this deck [☞ here](https://ankiweb.net/shared/info/1428016787).

-Sources
+Sources / more Information
 -

 [☞ Source 1 (German)](https://www.bmi.bund.de/DE/themen/verfassung/staatsangehoerigkeit/einbuergerung/einbuergerung-node.html).